treskon/elo-indexserver-client/README_DEVELOPMENT.md

 * increase the version in the pyproject.toml
 * git commit
-* git tag 'stable-<version>' use Semantic Versioning.
+* git tag 'releases/stable-<version>' use Semantic Versioning.
 Remember that a version can't be deleted or overwritten once it's published on pypi.org
 * git push